saumya786/Art-Gallery-Management/README.md

 4. For going to the admin site go to Admin.php and for agent site go to agent.php and for customer go to index.html

-Incase of Any problem feel free to contact me (saumyakundu786@gmail.com)
+In-case of any problem feel free to contact me.